New York's Midtown wears the holidays like no other place in America

 Then, stroll up Fifth Avenue and peer into the windows – and pop in, if you dare – at Armani, Tiffany and Cartier.
 Don't miss the opportunity to check out the floors full of toys at FAO Schwarz.
 Despite New York's hopped-up pace, these areas are packed more than at any other time of year.

 - See The Rockettes.
 Sure, it's a bit cheesy, but it's fun, it's tradition and, yes, they still can kick really, really high.
-This year, the dancers celebrate 85 years at Radio City Music Hall and the Christmas show incorporates some elements of the history of the troupe.
-Included in the price of admission is the chance to see Radio City Music Hall, itself a New York treasure, and one that glistens brighter than ever since it was renovated in the late 1990s.
+The Christmas show at Radio City Music Hall incorporates some elements of the history of the troupe.
+Included in the price of admission is the chance to see Radio City, itself a New York treasure, and one that glistens brighter than ever since it was renovated in the late 1990s.

 - Take a break from shopping for a dose of culture.
 You can stay in Midtown and see some of the world's greatest art at the Museum of Modern Art, on 53rd Street between Fifth and Sixth Avenues, which has great collections in architecture and design, and modern paintings.